AmieLiu/the-NBA-Rule-Change/README.md

 ## Statement on LLM usage

 In this paper, ChatGPT 4.0 was used.
 It helped to address code issues during data analysis.
-It was also used to brainstorm ideas proofread, and write some parts of the paper.
+It was also used to brainstorm ideas, proofread, and write some parts of the paper.
 The entire chat is available at: inputs/llm/usage.txt.

 ## Some checks